nvcvamsi/Centos7-ansibleLab/README.md

-# This is a simple Ansible lab setup having 1 master and 2 worker Nodes.
+# A simple Ansible lab setup having 1 master and 2 worker Nodes.

 Below will be the IP Address and node name.
 192.168.36.2   ansibleserver